Personnes et institutions:

 - The material in this archive was transferred to CCA directly from the firm in 2014-2015.
 Prior to transfer, the physical and digital records were kept at the firm’s office in Los Angeles.
 Digital files were copied from the firm's servers and transferred on an external hard drive.

 These records were acquired by CCA as part of the Archaeology of the Digital project.
 Selected items were displayed in the show Archaeology of the Digital: Complexity and Convention, May-October 2016.

 Notes de l’archiviste:

-- The Testa & Weiser project records were processed by Tim Walsh, Archivist, Digital Archivist, between August and November of 2015.
+- The Testa & Weiser project records were processed by Tessa Walsh, Digital Archivist, between August and November of 2015.

 Mention de crédit:

 When citing the collection as a whole, use the citation:

 Canadian Centre for Architecture, Montréal.